Overview

-Welcome.
+Welcome!
 We are the growers, gatherers, and innovators working to provide safe, nourishing food for our Jefferson County neighbors.

 In 2012, WSU Extension produced a report citing the critical need for fresh produce for local foodbanks.
-In 2013, as an initiative of L20/20, through grants from the WSU Master Gardeners Foundation and the Jefferson County Foodbank Association, the Foodbank Farm and Gardens of Jefferson County incorporated with 2 gardens and grew 400 pounds of fresh produce for the Port Townsend Foodbank.
+In 2013, as an initiative of Local 20/20, through grants from the WSU Master Gardeners Foundation and the Jefferson County Foodbank Association, the Foodbank Farm and Gardens of Jefferson County incorporated with 2 gardens and grew 400 pounds of fresh produce for the Port Townsend Foodbank.

-We developed MOU’s [Memoranda of Understanding] with landowners, a web and social media presence, procured insurance, and grew.
+We developed MOU’s (Memoranda of Understanding) with landowners, a web and social media presence, procured insurance, and grew.
 And grew, adding school gardens, church gardens, home gardens, business gardens, a Grange garden, farm gardens, and other food bank gardens.
 No two are the same.
 All with a single vision: grow, gather, give.

 We have not only achieved our original goal, but with our incredible volunteers, have gone far beyond what any of us could have envisioned.
 We contribute to Jefferson County food security.
 We support local farms through giving people a chance to know the work and joy of farming.
 And how amazing food fresh from the garden tastes!